 Masters and Johnson, sex therapists, created sensitive focus exercises.
 They can be used by any couple seeking to explore a new kind of intimacy!
-These exercises are typically done in steps or stages over a period of several weeks.
+These exercises are typically done in steps or stages over several weeks.
 One person begins as the “giver,” while the other begins as the “receiver.”
 After that, partners switch roles until they reach the stage of mutual touching.

 Couples Sex Therapy Exercises to do at home

-Couples are suppose to work together to explore basic touch sensations over time, working incrementally as they progress.
+Couples are supposed to work together to explore basic touch sensations over time, working incrementally as they progress.
 This process can help you restructure your thoughts about touching each other and deconstruct your regular habits of physical touch and sexual interaction.